Residency: Poultry Health Management

 Leadership and Faculty

-Candidates interested in the Combined Poultry Residency should submit directly through VIRMP.
-Your application packet should include the following:
+Candidates interested in the Combined Poultry Residency should submit an application packet which should include the following:

 - Completed NCSU-CVM residency and internship application